learn-co-curriculum/instant-datascience/README.md

 So that's the form we want.
 How do we get there?

-Well we can start by having creating a dictionary with each key as a separate word, and then set the corresponding value to zero.
+Well, we can start by creating a dictionary with each key as a separate word, and then set the corresponding value to zero.
 Kind of like allocating a region on a table for each of our words.
 We do this with the `unique_words` list and the `fromkeys` method.

 ```python